ComPlat/ELN_file_watcher/README.md

 # ELN_file_watcher
 *Version 1.2*

 Once all files in a subdirectory <CMD arg -src>
 (or a file directly in <CMD arg -src>) have not been modified for about exactly <CMD arg -duration> seconds, the subdirectory is sent to a remote WebDAV or SFTP server at <CMD arg -dst>.

 **Important**
 1) If you want to run this tool on Windows XP it has to be compiled with go version 1.10.8.
-2) If the tool is used with the SFTP protocol under Windows XP, you must also save a portable version of If the tool is used with the SFTP protocol under Windows XP, you must also save a protable version of WinSCP (WinSCP)[https://winscp.net/download/WinSCP-5.21.5-Portable.zip] in the same folder as the efw.exe. in the same folder as the efw.exe.
+2) If the tool is used with the SFTP protocol under Windows XP, you must also save a protable version of WinSCP (WinSCP)[https://winscp.net/download/WinSCP-5.21.5-Portable.zip] in the same folder as the efw.exe.

 ## Usage